 The Privacy Coordinator ensures that personal information is described in personal information banks as required by the Privacy Act, which are published in "Information about Programs and Information Holdings" (formally known as Info Source).
 If a request for a correction to personal information is submitted to its office, the Privacy Coordinator will request the correction in the case of non-statistical programs.
 In the case of statistical programs, the information does not require to be corrected as it is not used for administrative purposes and such correction is not always operationally feasible.

-The Departmental Privacy Officer is responsible for addressing concerns or complaints from employees or the public about the management of their personal information.
-In some instances, the DPO will undertake an investigation of internal processes to determine if there is a breach of privacy and to ensure compliance to the Privacy Act.
-Incident reports are prepared, and the Departmental Security Officer approves the breach report and the recommendations, based on recommendations of the DPO.
+The Chief Privacy Officer is responsible for addressing concerns or complaints from employees or the public about the management of their personal information.
+In some instances, the CPO will undertake an investigation of internal processes to determine if there is a breach of privacy and to ensure compliance to the Privacy Act.
+Incident reports are prepared, and the Chief Security Officer approves the breach report and the recommendations, based on recommendations of the CPO.
 If it is a material breach, Treasury Board Secretariat and the Office of the Privacy Commissioner are notified as well as the individual whose information was breached, in accordance with the Information and Privacy Breach Protocol.
 If the complainant is not satisfied with the results of the investigation, they may submit a complaint to the Office of the Privacy Commissioner.
-In the event of a non-material breach, the individual may be notified if the DPO and DSO deem it necessary.
+In the event of a non-material breach, the individual may be notified if the CPO and CSO deem it necessary.
 If the individual is notified, Treasury Board Secretariat and the Office of the Privacy Commissioner will also be notified as to inform them in the event of a complaint.

 In regards to personal information collected under the Statistics Act, access to personal information is limited to employees that have a need to know.
 The Directive on the Security of Sensitive Statistical Information assigns the responsibility to directors of statistical programs to ensure the appropriate use, access and disclosure of the information.
 Statistics Canada has developed corporate systems to support the access control to the information.